ccackam/controls_playground/README.md

 ### Operation

 To change the simulation simply move the sliders.
 Pressing a 0 button will move that slider back to 0.
 Pressing the R button will reset the slider to some default value.
+If a number is typed in the reset box then pressing the R button will set the slider to that value.
+Make sure the value in the reset box is within the range of the slider.
 There are several different categories of sliders.
 Including:

 - Intial Conditions
 - System Parameters